MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 - Designing a reliable application at scale is complex.
 It requires extensive platform knowledge to select the right technologies _and_ optimally configure them to deliver end-to-end functionality.

 - Failure is inevitable in any complex distributed system, and the solution must therefore be architected to handle failures with correlated or cascading impact.
-This is a change in mindset for many developers and architects entering the cloud from an on-premises environment; reliability engineering is no longer an infrastructure topic, but should be a first-class concern within the application development process.
+This is a change in mindset for many developers and architects entering the cloud from an on-premises environment; reliability engineering is no longer an infrastructure subject, but should be a first-class concern within the application development process.

 - Operationalizing mission-critical workloads requires a high degree of engineering rigor and maturity throughout the end-to-end engineering lifecycle as well as the ability to learn from failure.